-Whether you're here for the gloriously diverse landscape, the unique cultural heritage or the bold flavours of the well celebrated barbecuing cuisine, Texas is one of the most underestimated parts of the world that needs to be moved up on everyone's must-see list of destinations.
+Whether you're here for the gloriously diverse landscape, the unique cultural heritage or the bold flavours of the well celebrated barbecuing cuisine, Texas is one of the most underestimated parts of the world that needs to be moved up on everyone's must-see list.

 Starting off with the complex topography of Texas, you may be blissfully unaware of how pristine and idyllic the beaches of the state's 350 plus miles of coastline are.
 Going inland, you can forget the Grand Canyon and replace it with Palo Duro Canyon - the world's second largest canyon that enables you to witness the beauty of the dynamic landscape without facing swarms of tourists.
 On top of this, there are lakes, caves, waterfalls and parks just waiting to be discovered in the USA's largest state.